Richielee630/TMMA/README.md

 ## Optimized for Edge Deployment on Xilinx KV260

+## 🔬 Ongoing Research & Work in Progress
+This project is an active research effort, and the implementation is currently under development.
+We plan to open-source the full code once our research paper is published.
+Some components may be incomplete or restricted for now.

+If you're interested in this project, feel free to watch this repository for updates or reach out for discussions. 🚀

 ### Overview
 TMMA is an FPGA-based accelerator designed to efficiently execute dense matrix multiplication operations, with a primary focus on accelerating the self-attention projection computations in Transformer-based Large Language Models (LLMs).
 Although our initial goal was to accelerate full DistilBERT inference, development timeline and resource constraints led us to concentrate on optimizing the projection computations (i.e., the matrix multiplications underlying the Q, K, and V projections) in the Multi-Head Self-Attention (MHA) module.